Yuki23329626/youtube-downloader-chrome-extension/README.md

 ## How to use - Local version(Native Messaging)

+1. Install necessary python packages

-1. Execute src/install.bat on Windows, and remember the directory path you install the native app
+2. Execute src/install.bat on Windows, and remember the directory path you install the native app

-2. Load the unpacked Chrome extension(directory) on your Chrome browser
+3. Load the unpacked Chrome extension(directory) on your Chrome browser
    The path of the source code is the path you install the native app
    <img src="https://i.imgur.com/ruBCZAm.png" alt="chrome extension" width="800">